BgtEwoud/MUS-sampler/README.md

 ## Usage
 Clone the Repository (if applicable):
 Run the Application: Ensure you have Python installed and the necessary packages.
-Execute the following command:

 ## Using the GUI: